mhenke/CYBR8420-SoftwareAssurance-Proposal/project-proposal.md

 ## 1. Introduction
 - Briefly introduce the open-source software project your team has selected.
+  - Create T3 App is an open-source project designed to streamline the setup of full-stack, typesafe Next.js applications.
+This CLI tool allows you to quickly scaffold a modular T3 Stack app tailored to your specific needs.
+  - The T3 Stack includes technologies like Next.js, TypeScript, Prisma, Tailwind CSS, tRPC, and NextAuth.js2.
+Each component is optional, giving you the flexibility to include only what you need for your project.
 - State the purpose of the proposal and the goals for this assignment.

 ## 2. Open-Source Project Selection